luisya22/swarmlet-github-triage-example/README.md

 ## ⚠️ Warning
 This project is intended as a demonstration and learning tool.
 It’s a minimal example meant to showcase how you can build LLM-powered workflows using Swarmlet.

 Please don’t use this as-is in production.
 There’s no authentication, no rate limiting, and no protections against abuse or bad input.
-If you do want to productionize this, you’ll need to:

-Add proper API security (auth, rate limiting, input validation)

-Handle LLM output safely

-Set up retry/error handling for GitHub API failures

-Sanitize error logs before publishing publicly

-Use this to learn, prototype, and explore.
-Build responsibly when you’re ready to take it further 🚀